UptickNetwork/DID-docs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/jwz.md

 `crit` - describes the list of header keys that the verifier must support.

 `typ` - is the media type of the message.
-In our case, it is the type of the protocol of the packed message _application/iden3-zkp-json_.
+In PrivadoID case, it is the type of the protocol of the packed message _application/iden3-zkp-json_.

 ## Payload Message